-Vehicles equipped with Anti-lock Braking Systems (ABS) have the ability to turn the engine brake retarder OFF if a wheel-slip condition is detected.
+Vehicles equipped with ABS (anti-lock braking systems) have the ability to turn the engine brake retarder OFF if a wheel-slip condition is detected.
 The engine brake will automatically turn itself ON once the wheel slip is no longer detected.
-The DDEC system will deactivate the engine brake system when the engine speed falls below 1000 rpm or when the vehicle slows down to a pre-set speed, depending on MCM programming.
+The DDEC system will deactivate the engine brake system when the engine speed falls below 1000 rpm or when the vehicle slows down to a pre-set speed, depending on DDEC programming.
 This prevents stalling the engine.
 Engine brakes can also be used with vehicle Cruise Control TURNED ON